chrisnmorrison/openmastery/learn/java/fundamentals/if-else.md

 A boolean can only be true or false, so we don't need to write the second condition.
 If the first condition fails, then the second condition is always going to pass.

 This lesson contained very basic examples to illustrate if-else conditionals.
 In the next lesson, we'll look at some more real-world type examples of conditionals!
-This lesson contained very basic examples to illustrate if-else conditionals.
-In the next lesson, we'll look at some more real-world type examples of conditionals!

 ## What's next?